MuhammadOmerKhan/QuantumSimulator/README.md

 # QuantumTeleportation in C#
 This program demonstrates the concept of quantum teleportation using C# and the Microsoft Quantum Development Kit.

+## Overview
+The Teleport class in the provided C# .NET 6.0 program is an example of a quantum teleportation algorithm.

+Quantum teleportation is a quantum communication protocol that allows for the transfer of quantum states from one location to another without physically moving the quantum state.
+This is achieved through the use of entangled qubits and classical communication.

+The Teleport class in the provided program is a basic implementation of a quantum teleportation algorithm that can be run on a quantum simulator.
+The class has a static method Run that takes a QuantumSimulator object and a Result object as input.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites
 Visual Studio or any other IDE that supports C# Microsoft Quantum Development Kit

+## Nuget Package
+Please make sure you have the Microsoft.Quantum.Simulation.Simulators NuGet package installed in your project.
+You can install it by right-clicking the project in Visual Studio, selecting "Manage NuGet Packages," searching for Microsoft.Quantum.Simulation.Simulators, and clicking "Install."

 ## Installing
 1. Clone the repository.
 `bash